 - Requiring 15 days of early voting for all federal elections for at least 10 hours a day.

-- The establishment of no-excuse mail voting for all federal elections.
+- Establishing no-excuse mail voting for all federal elections.
 States would be required to allow any eligible voter to vote by mail.

-- Requiring pre-paid postage on return envelopes for mail voting.
+- Requiring pre-paid postage on return envelopes for mail-in voting.

 - Banning voter-roll purges.

 What would these provisions mean for the current slate of voting laws?

 Republicans in state legislatures have proposed 389 restrictive voting bills since the start of the 2021 session — 22 have been signed into law already.
 The For the People Act, if passed, would nullify much of this legislation, protecting voters from various Republican tactics that encroach on their access to the ballot box and restrict their right to vote.
 The “floor” set by the landmark Act would prevent hundreds of Republican bills from being enacted.

 Notably, 34 Republican bills proposed this year in 15 states attempt to limit early voting.
 One of the Act’s provisions would require 15 days of early voting, mandating this standard in every state and make it harder — but by no means impossible — for Republican-controlled legislatures to pass suppressive legislation.
 Additionally, the Act’s no-excuse vote-by-mail provision would ban states from infringing on voters’ ability to cast a mail-in ballot in all federal elections; a safe, reliable voting method that 198 bills in 41 states are currently attempting to restrict.